harvardartmuseums/api-docs/classification.md

 ## Get Classification

-`GET /classification/CLASSIFICATION_ID` will get detailed info about a classification.
+`GET /classification/CLASSIFICATION_ID` will get the full record of the specified classification.

 #### Examples